What did she mean by that? What the hell is going on?!

 At first, he thought she had somehow learned of his intended surprise visit and cursed himself for mentioning it to Jenn.
 It was quiet though.
 Too quiet.
 If Mari was planning a romantic counter-surprise, she had missed her cue.

 He chuckled to himself, walking towards the hallway and then the bedroom.
-“Mari, beautiful pain!
+“Mari, you beautiful pain!
 Did Jenn spill the beans?
-Even so, how did you get this in -- ?”
+Even so, how did you get this all ready in -- ?”

 Her room was dark.
 He flicked the light switch and saw the room was empty.
 He turned it off again.
 That’s when he had noticed the faint flicker of candlelight coming from the attached bathroom.
 Mari paid an extra hundred bucks a month to snag the master bedroom, and therefore a private bath.
 Curious, he followed the dim radiance through the darkened room.